drjmcdonald/OpenDDA/README.md

 http://hpc.sagepub.com/cgi/content/abstract/23/1/42

 2. The associated Ph.D.
 Thesis:
 OpenDDA: A Novel High-Performance Computational Framework for the Discrete Dipole Approximation, Mc Donald, J., Ph.D.
-Thesis, School of Physocs, National University of Ireland, Galway, Ireland, September 2007.
+Thesis, School of Physics, National University of Ireland, Galway, Ireland, September 2007.

 There are 9 different LINUX versions of the OpenDDA framework